 Many business owners in New Jersey choose filing under Chapter 7 precisely for this purpose.
 While their current business may be struggling, they aren’t ready to abandon their business goals entirely.
 They are entrepreneurs, and they are passionate about bringing their ideas to life.
 Sometimes it works, and sometimes it doesn’t.

 Businesses of all sizes can file for bankruptcy under Chapter 7.
 Whether you are a serial entrepreneur or have been running a family business for decades, if things aren’t working out, you should talk to a New Jersey business bankruptcy lawyer about filing under Chapter 7.
-Georgette Miller can help you understand what it means to file under Chapter 7—what you will have to liquidate, what you want, and which creditors will get paid first—and make an informed decision.
+Our attorneys can help you understand what it means to file under Chapter 7—what you will have to liquidate, what you want, and which creditors will get paid first—and make an informed decision.

 Unlike filing under Chapter 7, filing under Chapter 11 does not involve liquidating the company’s assets.
 Instead, in a Chapter 11 business bankruptcy, the goal is to establish a payment plan that allows the company to continue operating without facing liens, repossession, foreclosure, or other collection actions.
 The purpose of a Chapter 11 bankruptcy is to save the business, and it is the preferable option for business owners who aren’t ready to call it quits just yet.